Driving in Panama: What You Need to Know

 Regarding collision coverage on a rental car, many people have cited using their credit card coverage for this portion of the insurance.
 To do this, you must proactively reach out to your credit card company and have them send a copy of the coverage conditions to you.
 You must then bring that copy with you to the rental counter.
 The rental company should honor this (but may insist on putting a large hold on your credit card in case of damage), provided you purchase the rental through that credit card, which can save you a few dollars each day.

 For us, the stress of the unknown of what paperwork may lie ahead if we needed to make a claim using the credit card collision insurance was not worth the little bit of cost savings on the rental.
-We instead opted to rent with a reputable company, Coronado Car Rentals, which included full insurance coverage and 24/7 roadside assistance for every rental contract.
-Another reputable option is Discover Cars.
+We instead opted to rent with a reputable company, opting for full insurance coverage and 24/7 roadside assistance for every rental contract.

 This took a lot of stress out of our trip and made for a much more enjoyable experience than we had the first time we encountered hidden fees (during a previous rental in Costa Rica).
-We even needed to use the 24/7 roadside assistance for a flat tire and were pleased with Coronado Car Rentals’ responsive service.
+We even needed to use the 24/7 roadside assistance for a flat tire and were pleased with their responsive service.

 What type of car to rent in Panama